apache/flink/docs/dev/table/sql/insert.md

 ## Run an INSERT statement

+Single INSERT statement can be executed through the `executeSql()` method of the `TableEnvironment`, or executed in [SQL CLI]({{ site.baseurl }}/dev/table/sqlClient.html).
+The `executeSql()` method for INSERT statement will submit a Flink job immediately, and return a `TableResult` instance which associates the submitted job.
-INSERT statements are specified with the `sqlUpdate()` method of the `TableEnvironment` or executed in [SQL CLI]({{ site.baseurl }}/dev/table/sqlClient.html).
-The method `sqlUpdate()` for INSERT statements is a lazy execution, they will be executed only when `TableEnvironment.execute(jobName)` is invoked.
+Multiple INSERT statements can be executed through the `addInsertSql()` method of the `StatementSet` which can be created by the `TableEnvironment.createStatementSet()` method.
+The `addInsertSql()` method is a lazy execution, they will be executed only when `StatementSet.execute()` is invoked.

-The following examples show how to run an INSERT statement in `TableEnvironment` and in SQL CLI.
+The following examples show how to run a single INSERT statement in `TableEnvironment` and in SQL CLI, run multiple INSERT statements in `StatementSet`.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">